postmanlabs/labs-docs/src/pages/docs/running-collections/building-workflows.md

 ---

-When you start a collection run, all requests are run in the order you see them in Postman.
-So all requests are executed first, by order of the folder, and then any requests in the root of the collection.
+Typically when you start a [collection run](/docs/running-collections/intro-to-collection-runs/), Postman runs all requests in the same order they appear in your collection.
+Requests in folders are executed first, followed by any requests in the root of the collection.

-However, you can override this behavior using a built-in function called `postman.setNextRequest()`.
-This function, as the name suggests, allows you to specify which request runs next.
+In the Collection Runner, you have the option to change the order of the requests before starting a run.
+However, instead of manually changing the request order each time you run the collection, you can automate this behavior using the `postman.setNextRequest()` function.

+As the name suggests, `postman.setNextRequest()` enables you to specify which request Postman runs next, following the current request.
+Using this function, you can build custom workflows that chain requests, running them one after the other in a specific order.

 [![set next request method](https://assets.postman.com/postman-docs/Test_script10.png)](https://assets.postman.com/postman-docs/Test_script10.png)

-## Set the request to be executed next
+## Setting the next request

+To specify the request to run next, add the following code to the **Tests** tab of a request.
+For `request_name`, use the name of the request you want to run next.

 ```js
 postman.setNextRequest("request_name");
 ```

+Postman runs the specified request after completing the current request.

-## Loop over the current request
+## Looping over a request

-Providing the name of current run to `setNextRequest` leads to Postman running the current request continuously.
+If you pass the name of the current request to the `setNextRequest` function, Postman will run the current request repeatedly on a continuous loop.

 [![looping current request](https://assets.postman.com/postman-docs/branching_and_looping/branching_and_looping.png)](https://assets.postman.com/postman-docs/branching_and_looping/branching_and_looping.png)

-**Note:** While looping over one request continuously, one should wrap `setNextRequest` in some logic so as to ensure that the request does not run indefinitely otherwise the collection runner would need to be force closed.
+> **IMPORTANT:** Make sure to wrap `setNextRequest` in some additional logic so the request doesn't loop indefinitely.
+For example, you might exit the loop after a certain number of iterations or when another condition is met.
+Otherwise you will need to force close the Collection Runner to end the loop.

-## Stop workflow execution
+## Stopping a workflow

+To stop a workflow, add the following code to the **Tests** tab of a request.

 ```js
 postman.setNextRequest(null);
 ```

+The collection run will stop after Postman completes the current request.

+## Tips for building request workflows

 Some salient points about `postman.setNextRequest()`: